AnteDujic/pands-project2021/README.md

 ## **DATASET VISUALISATION**

 Python, with its libraries, is a powerful tool for a data visualisation.
-There are multiple ways and aproaches for this but the following ones were deemed the best for the given data:
+There are multiple ways and aproaches but the following ones were deemed the best for the given data:
 - bar and pie plot
 - boxplot
 - correlation heat map